deepaucksharma/trace-aware-reservoir-otel/README.md

 1. Buffers all spans for a trace until the trace is considered complete
 2. Applies reservoir sampling to complete traces, treating each trace as a unit
 3. Either keeps or drops entire traces, preserving the parent-child relationships

+### Memory Optimization

+The processor implements several memory-optimization strategies:

+1. **Custom Binary Serialization**: Instead of using Protocol Buffers for serialization (which can cause stack overflows with large data volumes), the processor uses a custom direct binary serialization format that avoids excessive recursive copying.

+2. **Batched Processing**: When checkpointing large reservoirs, spans are processed in small batches to avoid memory pressure.

+3. **Selective Attribute Storage**: Only essential attributes (like service name) are stored in the full form, reducing memory footprint.

+4. **Incremental Checkpointing**: Distributes checkpoint operations over time to prevent large memory spikes.

 ## Configuration